ltsSmitty/OpenRCT2-RideVehicleEditor/README.md

-# Wet Paint
-## Dynamic Track Colouration Plugin for OpenRCT2
+# Wet Paint – Dynamic Track Colouration for OpenRCT2

-Your ride vehicles are dripping with paint, covering the tracks as they roll over them!
+Your ride vehicles are dripping with paint, covering the tracks with paint as they roll over them!

 ![(Gif of train repainting the)](https://github.com/ltsSmitty/OpenRCT2-RideVehicleEditor/blob/1e7d94cb9b6d7103e5d82efc84d930bd8ddbac12/img/vertical-painter.gif)